MANUALS: BOWLING

 State Tournament

 Individual Tournament: All 32 qualifiers would bowl three individual games.
 The top eight finishers would then be bracketed (1 vs. 8, 2 vs. 7, 3 vs. 6, 4 vs. 5) and bowl one game.
 The winners would advance to the semifinals and finals, where the champion and runner-up would be determined.
-In addition, a consolation match will be bowled to determine third and fourth place.
+In addition, all consolation matches will be bowled to determine third through eighth place.

 State Team Tournament: The eight teams would bowl 15 baker games.
 The total pins after 15 games would determine bracketing for (1 vs. 4, 2 vs. 3, 5 vs. 8, 6 vs. 7).
 There will be a Championship Bracket (1-4) and Consolation Bracket (5-8).
 Teams would then play a best three of five baker game to advance to the finals.